Alejandro D. Aclan: Auxiliary Bishop of Los Angeles

 Pope Francis appointed Aclan as titular bishop of Rusicade and auxiliary bishop for the Archdiocese of Los Angeles on March 5, 2019.
 On May 16, 2019, Aclan was consecrated as a bishop at Our Lady of the Angels Cathedral in Los Angeles by Archbishop José Gómez, with Mahony and Auxiliary Bishop Oscar A. Solis serving as co-consecrators.

 As auxiliary bishop, Aclan was appointed episcopal vicar for the San Fernando Pastoral Region on May 16, 2019.
 On April 2, 2021, Aclan attended a prayer vigil at Incarnation Church in Glendale, California, to support Asian women across the United States who had been victims of hate crime attacks.

 On August 20, 2022, Aclan suffered a stroke and was hospitalized.
-By December, he had returned home to recover, with Auxiliary Bishop Gerald Wilkerson appointed as interim episcopal vicar for San Fernando during Aclan's recovery.
+By December, he had returned home to recover, with Auxiliary Bishop Emeritus Gerald Wilkerson appointed as interim episcopal vicar for San Fernando during Aclan's recovery.
 In July 2023, the archdiocese announced that Auxiliary Bishop Albert Bahhuth would permanently replace Aclan as episcopal vicar as his recovery from the stroke continued.

+On May 22, 2026, Pope Leo XIV accepted Aclan’s resignation.